bsubba3002/simple-calculator-/README.md

-Simple Calculator Project 🧮✨
-A simple calculator built using HTML, CSS, and JavaScript.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division. 🔢

-Features 🚀
-User-friendly Interface: Clean and simple design for easy interaction. 🎨
+🔧 Features & Highlights 🌟
+💡 Easy-to-Use Interface: A clean and simple layout that makes calculations fun!

-Basic Arithmetic Operations: Supports addition, subtraction, multiplication, and division. ➕➖✖️➗
+➕ Arithmetic Operations: Perform addition, subtraction, multiplication, and division.

-Responsive Design: Works on both desktop and mobile devices. 📱💻
+📱 Fully Responsive: Works flawlessly on all devices — mobile and desktop.

-Error Handling: Provides clear error messages for invalid inputs or operations, such as dividing by zero. ⚠️❌
+⚠️ Error Handling: Displays helpful error messages for invalid inputs, including dividing by zero.

+🎨 Smooth Transitions: Click the buttons and enjoy the smooth animations!

-Tech Stack 💻
+🚀 Tech Stack 💻
-Frontend: HTML, CSS, JavaScript 🌐
+Frontend: HTML, CSS, JavaScript 🕸️

-Styling: Flexbox for layout, and CSS for animations and transitions 💅

-Other Libraries: None, pure vanilla JS and CSS 🏗️

-How to Use 🛠️
+CSS: Responsive design with Flexbox and attractive UI elements 🎨

+JavaScript: Vanilla JS for smooth interactivity and logic ✨

+📦 Installation & Usage 👩‍💻
-Clone the repository:
+1. Clone the Repository 🔥
+Clone the repository to your local machine by running the following command:

 bash
 Copy
 Edit
 git clone https://github.com/your-username/simple-calculator.git
+2. Navigate to the Project Directory 💼
-Open the project folder:
+Once you've cloned the repository, go into the project folder:

 bash
 Copy
 Edit
 cd simple-calculator
-Open index.html in your browser 🌍.
+3. Open the index.html file 📂

-Use the calculator:

-Enter the first number. 🔢

-Enter the second number. 🔢

-Select the desired arithmetic operation. ➕➖✖️➗

-Click Calculate to see the result. ✅
+Double-click on the index.html file, or open it with any browser to launch your calculator. 🚀

-Live Demo 🌐
+🖥️ Live Demo 🌍
-You can view the live demo of the Simple Calculator here. 🎉# simple-calculator-
+Don't want to download?
+No worries!
+You can access the live demo right here:
+Live Demo ✨